dashingsoft/pyarmor/docs/understand-obfuscated-scripts.rst

 When obfuscating scripts with command `pyarmor obfuscate` or `pyarmor build`, the :ref:`Global Capsule` is used implicitly.
-If there is no :ref:`Global Capsule` created, PyArmor will read `license.lic` of PyArmor as input to generate the :ref:`Global Capsule`.
+If there is no :ref:`Global Capsule`, PyArmor will read `license.lic` of PyArmor as input to generate the :ref:`Global Capsule`.

-When runing command `pyarmor licenses`, it will generate a `license.lic` for obfuscated scripts.
+When runing command `pyarmor licenses`, it will generate a new `license.lic` for obfuscated scripts.
 Here the :ref:`Global Capsule` will be as input file to generate this `license.lic` of Obfuscated Scripts.